 When I was an undergraduate studying religion and a graduate student at Harvard Divinity School I was taught that theology is written by religious insiders, and theologians are religious insiders.
 Non-Christians cannot be theologians of Christianity or write Christian theology, and the same goes for other traditions.
 Theology is “faith seeking understanding,” as the scholastic theologian Anselm believed.
-This position was by no means universal, but I was surprised by the pushback I garnered when I questioned it, as if I was missing the point by separating theology from religious identity.
+This position was by no means universal, but I was surprised at the pushback when I questioned it, as if I was missing the point by separating theology from religious identity.

 Some questions of definition are purely philosophical.
 This is not one of them.
 How we define “theologian” impacts, at least tacitly, who can have jobs at universities.
 How we define “theology” impacts which texts are anthologized.
 These definitions impact what people read.
 They impact whether religious outsiders feel empowered to engage in theological discussion.